Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-- Past history of smoking (less than 15 years ago)
+- Past history of 30 pack-year smoking (less than 15 years ago)

 - Exposure to other cancer-causing agents (eg, asbestos and radon)

-Follow-up screening is recommended every 1 to 2 years for patients who remain at high risk.
+Follow-up screening is recommended every once a year for patients who remain at high risk.
 It is important for patients to be aware that having a negative scan (no nodules or cancer) does not mean that lung cancer will not develop in the future if they remain at high risk for the disease.

 Links to more information